'God of War Ragnarok' PS4 and PS5 release date, gameplay and everything we know

 “For God of War, the project started a little later.
 So we’ve made the decision to push that game out to next year, to ensure that Santa Monica Studio can deliver the amazing God of War game that we all want to play.”

-As it stands, God of War Ragnarok will launch at some point in 2022.

-Grace Orlady, the senior manager of Santa Monica Studio, provided some key details about what we can expect from the game when it launches in a PlayStation Blog post.
+Grace Orlady, the senior manager of Santa Monica Studio, has already teased some key details about what we can expect from the game when it launches in a PlayStation Blog post.

 “As you can see in the trailer, we’re picking up a few years after the events of God of War (2018).
 The freezing winds of Fimbulwinter have come to Midgard, making survival for Kratos, Atreus, and Mimir in the Norse wilds even more challenging than before.”

-They added: “While the last game built an enormous amount of trust and understanding between father and son, there is still a great deal of complexity in their interactions – especially after the revelation of Atreus’ Giant heritage and the hidden prophecy only Kratos saw.”
+She added: “While the last game built an enormous amount of trust and understanding between father and son, there is still a great deal of complexity in their interactions – especially after the revelation of Atreus’ Giant heritage and the hidden prophecy only Kratos saw.”

 The God Of War: Ragnarok trailer also revealed two of the main antagonists of the game.
 The first was Freya, who was an ally of Kratos in the previous game.